quicwg/base-drafts/draft-ietf-quic-transport.md

 The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
-These states SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+These states SHOULD persist for three times the current Probe Timeout (PTO) interval as defined in {{QUIC-RECOVERY}}.

 An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}).
 While closing, an endpoint MUST NOT send packets unless